Skip to content

 When in RVL mode, adding a sheet creates a new action, with the exception of two specific sheets:

 1. The RVL sheet, which is the default sheet.
-It is typically left empty in the Page Object or may contain an internal test executed via the Play this Sheet context menu.
+It is typically left empty in the Page Object or may contain an internal test that can be executed via the Play this Sheet context menu.

-2. The PageObject sheet, which is the default sheet for the Page Object.
-It is intended to include a comment with a detailed description of the action, which will be displayed to the user.
+2. The PageObject sheet, which is the default sheet within the Page Object.
+It is intended to include a comment with a detailed description of the action, displayed to the user.

 PO Description